Joseph Duggar On His Family’s TV Series: ‘There’s Some Things You Can’t Catch’

 As the Daily Mail reports, all of the unmarried Duggar sons share a bedroom in their family’s sprawling 7,000-square-foot house.
 Jim Bob and Michelle Duggar built the home a few years after they learned that Josh Duggar was sexually molesting his younger sisters, and the parents designed the home with their oldest son’s actions in mind.
 In their former home, Josh had been sneaking into his sisters’ shared bedroom and molesting them in the middle of the night.
 To make it more difficult for the Duggar boys to enter their sisters’ bedroom unseen, Jim Bob and Michelle placed the girls’ and boys’ bedrooms on opposite ends of their current home.

 So far, Josh Duggar is the only adult Duggar son who has moved out of his parents’ house.
-Josiah and Joseph are two of the five Duggar boys over age 18 who are still living at home, but this could change in the near future.
+Josiah and Joseph are two of the five Duggar boys over age 18 who are still living at home, but this could change shortly.
 As Us Weekly reports, Joseph Duggar is courting 18-year-old Kendra Caldwell.
 The Duggar family constantly reminds fans that the goal of a courtship is marriage, so Counting On fans will likely get to watch Joseph and Kendra walking down the aisle on a future episode of the show.
 Once Joseph gets married, he can finally get his own place.

 Joseph Duggar enters into a courtship with Kendra Caldwell! –> https://t.co/YycPBnhyAu pic.twitter.com/YygaQEBYUp